Insektaure/pkDex/README.md

   - Track caught Pokémon by marking them as caught on the list
   - Caught Pokémon are highlighted in the list
   - Ability to reset caught status for all Pokémon from the `settings` menu
+  - Ability to reset caught status for specific Region from the `settings` menu
+  - Caught status is saved in a `pkDex.tracker.{REGION}.ini` file in the `/switch/pkDex` directory (1 file per region)

 - **User-Friendly Interface**:
   - Organized by regions with section headers